-“Making a leap into starting a business like Sprinkk can be extremely daunting, but things I learned during my MBA provided insight and tools needed to make it work,” said Porter, who worked at Ferrara Candy Company at the time.
+“Making a leap into starting a business like Sprinkk can be extremely daunting, but things I learned during my MBA provided insight and tools needed to make it work,” said Porter.
 “I relied on MBA classes to build a team of more than 20 scientists in my past role as head of Innovation and Technology at a major candy company.”

-Learning from MBA faculty and fellow students, Porter put her business principles into action.
-The MBA provided a roadmap while working at the Ferrara Candy Company and she later applied her MBA to build Sprinkk.
+Learning from faculty and fellow students, Porter put her business principles into action at the Ferrara Candy Company.

 “As a new manager, I was most grateful for the courses on organizational behavior and talent acquisition.
-I still use the organizational behavior information daily, as well as the corporate finance course information.
-Given I came into the program without any business courses under my belt, the finance courses felt the most challenging for me and are the ones I’m most grateful to have taken.
-I often refer to what I learned in my finance courses to make sure I’m on the right track,” she said.
+I still use the organizational behavior information daily, as well as the corporate finance course.
+The finance courses were the most challenging and are the ones I’m most grateful to have taken.
+I often refer to what I learned to make sure I’m on the right track,” she said.

-Jake Messersmith, associate professor of management, who taught Porter organizational behavior, emphasized her natural ability to make connections.
+Jake Messersmith, department chair and associate professor of management, who taught Porter organizational behavior, emphasized her natural ability to make connections.
 He believes Sprinkk is built on her passion for people and candy.

 “Tessa was a great addition to the MBA@Nebraska program,” said Messersmith.
 “She made excellent contributions to class discussions thanks to her impressive background in the confectionery industry.
 She added great insights to her management classes and is now proving herself to be a formidable entrepreneur.
 She’s a great representative of the type of early and mid-career professionals who add value to the learning experience within the MBA@Nebraska.”

-Ranked No. 1 for Best Value by the Financial Times in 2022, the MBA@Nebraska program made it tough for Porter to go outside her home state to earn her degree.
+Ranked No. 1 for Best Value, No. 3 for career services and No. 4 for online interaction by the Financial Times in 2022, the MBA@Nebraska program made it tough for Porter to go outside her home state to earn her degree.
 Nevertheless, she analyzed programs across the country before choosing a graduate school.